Tuning Nonequilibrium Phase Transitions with Inertia

-The dependence of $k_BT^{\rm eff}$ on $\phi$ suggests a coupling between temperature and local density~\cite{FilyYaouenandMarchetti2012, Nguyen2014, Han2017} that distinguishes ${\rm St} \rightarrow \infty$ from a true equilibrium limit.
+The dependence of $k_BT^{\rm eff}$ on $\phi$ suggests a coupling between temperature and local density~\cite{Fily2012, Nguyen2014, Han2017} that distinguishes ${\rm St} \rightarrow \infty$ from a true equilibrium limit.
 Such a dependence may, in principle, even generate unique density fluctuations and phase transitions.
 It is likely this coupling that alters the crystallization phase boundaries [cf.~Fig.~\ref{figure1}(b)] from reaching the known equilibrium values as the two phases necessarily coexist \textit{at different effective temperatures}.
+This result suggests that while for \textit{spatially homogeneous} systems, inertial active matter may strongly resemble systems in thermodynamic equilibrium, situations in which strong density gradients arise (as in the case of crystallization or the presence of a strong external potential) will result in departures from equilibrium expectations.
+Moreover, it is likely that even in scenarios of spatial homogeneity, the density dependence of the effective temperatures alters the distribution of local density fluctuations from equilibrium expectations.
+While this is the subject of future investigation, it is likely that only the tails of the distribution are appreciably altered as significant changes to the distribution would likely be reflected in the equation-of-state [see Fig.~\ref{figure3}(c)].